Adarshh7/Adarshh7/README.md

 ## 🗿 About Me:

-- 🛸 I'm a Data Analytics enthusiast
+- 🛸 I'm a Data Science and Analytics enthusiast
 - 📌 I’m currently a junior in **Computer Science and Engineering**
 - 🤝 I’m looking to collaborate on **OpenSource Projects**
 - 🎯 2022 Goals: Contribute more to OpenSource